krishanthisera/coeus/docs/SPECS.md

 Nginx ingress controller has been used to manage (Load Balance) the web traffic to the services in the cluster.
 Parallel to the Ingress controller, the cert-manager implementation has been used to automated the SSL certificate management.
 In this manner, without any human intervention certificate will be rotated.

 # Jenkins Automation
-Jenkins has been used to stream line the deployment process.
+Jenkins has been used to streamline the deployment process.
 Especially, Jenkins server is hosted in the same Kubernetes cluster which reduce the overhead of the maintenance.

 ![Build Pipe][jenkins-pipeline]]